-Joaquim Chissano, the second president of Mozambique, was born on October 22, 1939 in Gaza Province, Mozambique.
-He was attended high school in Maputo where he got a chance to go Portugal to study medicine at the University of Lisbon.
-He played a major role in the founding of FRELIMO and the negotiations that led to the attainment of independence.
+Joaquim Chissano, the second president of Mozambique, was born on October 22, 1939, in Gaza Province, Mozambique.
+He attended high school in Maputo where he got a chance to go to Portugal to study medicine at the University of Lisbon.
+He played a significant role in the founding of FRELIMO and the negotiations that led to the attainment of independence.
 He was appointed a foreign affairs minister by president Samora.
 Under his tenure, the war-torn country was united by the peace treaty he offered the rebel as well as poverty eradication.
 He was re-elected to the office in 1994, and in 1999 where he served until 2005.

-Armando Guebuza, the third president of the Republic of Mozambique, was born on January 20th, 1943 at Nampula Portuguese Mozambique.
+Armando Guebuza, the third president of the Republic of Mozambique, was born on January 20th, 1943 at Nampula, Portuguese Mozambique.
 At the age of 20, he became a member of the FRELIMO at the beginning of the war towards the attainment of independence.
 After independence, he was the leader and general of the FRELIMO and was appointed the interior minister by President Samora.
 He ran for the presidential post in the 2004 elections which he won and was also re-elected in 2009 where he served for five years until 2015.

-Filipe Nyusi, the fourth and the current president of Mozambique, was born on February 9, 1959 at Mueda village, Portuguese Mozambique.
+Filipe Nyusi, the fourth and the current president of Mozambique, was born on February 9, 1959, at Mueda village, Portuguese Mozambique.
 He studied at a Frelimo primary and secondary school in Tunduru and Mariri respectively.
-He was trained in politics and military issues in FRELIMO.
+He trained in politics and military issues in FRELIMO.
 In 2008, he was appointed the Minister of Defence and in 2014, he was a presidential candidate in elections he won.

 Fuctions of the President